MicrosoftDocs/fabric-docs/docs/data-warehouse/howto-dynamic-data-masking.md

 Once the dynamic data masking rules are applied, you can test the masking by querying the table with a test user who does not have the Administrator, Member, or Contributor rights on the workspace, or elevated permissions on the [!INCLUDE [fabric-dw](includes/fabric-dw.md)].

 1. Sign in to a tool like Azure Data Studio or SQL Server Management Studio as the test user, for example TestUser@contoso.com.
-1. As the test user, run a query against the table, and you will notice that the masked data is displayed according to the rules you defined.
+1. As the test user, run a query against the table.
+The masked data is displayed according to the rules you defined.
     ```sql
     SELECT * FROM dbo.EmployeeData;
     ```